-- AAdvantage Gold, Platinum, Platinum Pro, Executive Platinum, and Concierge Key members, will earn one bonus AAdvantage mile per dollar spent at qualifying Hyatt properties
+American AAdvantage Gold, Platinum, Platinum Pro, and Executive Platinum members can earn one bonus mile per dollar spent on qualifying Hyatt stays and experiences.

-- World of Hyatt Explorist and Globalist members will earn one bonus World of Hyatt point per dollar spent on qualifying American flights
+World of Hyatt Discoverist, Explorist, and Globalist members can earn one bonus World of Hyatt point per dollar spent on qualifying American Airlines flights.

 Concierge Key members receive Globalist status